Motorcycle Helmet Law in Kentucky

 Wearing a helmet could make all the difference in an accident, and understanding when the law requires it could save you from costly fines.

-KY Helmet Laws for Operators Under 21
+Helmet Law for Operators Under 21 in Kentucky

-KY Helmet Laws for Operators Over 21
+Helmet Law for Operators Over 21 in Kentucky

 You may also remember that Kentucky law used to require motorcycle operators to carry proof of health insurance.
 That is also no longer the law.
 You can review § 189.285 here.